 (3) All groundwaters of the state shall be protected from pollution that could impair existing or potential beneficial uses for which the natural water quality of the groundwater is adequate.
 Among the recognized beneficial uses of groundwater, domestic water supply is recognized as being the use that would usually require the highest level of water quality.
 Existing high quality groundwaters which exceed those levels necessary to support recognized and legitimate beneficial uses shall be maintained except as provided for in these rules.

 (4) Numerical groundwater quality reference levels and guidance levels are listed in Tables 1 through 3 of this Division.
 These levels have been obtained from the Safe Drinking Water Act, and indicate when groundwater may not be suitable for human consumption or when the aesthetic quality of groundwater may be impaired.
 They will be used by the Department and the public to evaluate the significance of a particular contaminant concentration, and will trigger necessary regulatory action.
-These levels should not be construed as acceptable groundwater quality goals because it is the policy of the EQC (OAR 340-041-0026(1)(a)) to maintain and preserve the highest possible water quality.
+These levels should not be construed as acceptable groundwater quality goals because it is the policy of the EQC to maintain and preserve the highest possible water quality.

 (5) For pollutant parameters for which numerical groundwater quality reference levels or guidance levels have not been established, or for evaluating adverse impacts on beneficial uses other than human consumption, the Department shall make use of the most current and scientifically valid information available in determining at what levels pollutants may affect present or potential beneficial uses.
-Such information shall include, but not be limited to, values set forth in OAR Chapter 340, Division 41, Table 20.
+Such information shall include, but not be limited to, values set forth in OAR 340-041-0033 .

 (6) The Department shall develop, implement and conduct a comprehensive groundwater quality protection program.
 The program shall contain strategies and methods for problem prevention, problem abatement and the control of both point and nonpoint sources of groundwater pollution.
 The Department shall seek the assistance of federal, state, and local governments in implementing the program.